pindab0ter/hansvl.nl/content/blog/2023-10-08-pixel-creation-provisioning-and-maintaining-plesk-servers-using-ansible/index.md

 )))
 ```

+Whenever you run a playbook on a server, retrieving these facts is one of the first things that happen, before any other
-The file is executed, and the output is stored in `ansible_local.plesk`, since we named our file `plesk.fact`.
-Now, in
+tasks are executed.
+The facts are accessible in the playbook as `ansible_local.plesk`, since we named our
-our playbook, we can do this:
+file `plesk.fact`.
+Now, in our playbook, we can use it like this:

 ```yaml
 - name: Uninstall Advisor extension